 Net cash provided by operating activities was \$12.6 million, primarily due to net income, partially offset by working capital usage.
 Working capital is defined as accounts receivable, income tax receivable, inventories, and prepaid expenses and other current assets net of accounts payable, income tax payable, and accrued expenses and other current liabilities as presented in the consolidated balance sheets, excluding the impact of acquisitions and non-cash adjustments.
 Working capital usage primarily consisted of a decrease in accrued expenses and other current liabilities, accounts payable, and income tax payable, offset by a decrease in inventories.
 Accrued expenses and other current liabilities decreased as a result of lower compensation related accruals, warranty costs as a result of reduced unit volume, and reduced volume rebates, offset by an increase in retail rebates.
-Accounts payable decreased as a result of reduced unit volume, and reduced volume rebates, offset by an increase in retail rebates.
-Accounts payable decreased as a result of decreased as we continue to rebalance inventory levels to align with lower production levels.
+Accounts payable decreased as a result of decreased production levels.
+Income tax payable decreased due to the lower earnings compared to the prior year.
+Inventories decreased as we continue to rebalance inventory levels to align with lower production levels.